 History Founded by Benjamin Rush, the first college chartered in the newly-recognized United States of America in 1783.
 Named to honor John Dickinson, the penman of the American Revolution and a signer of the Constitution.

 Location Carlisle, a historic town in south central Pennsylvania; part of the metropolitan region of Harrisburg, the state capital (regional population 667,425)

 Enrollment 2,328 full-time students, representing 41 states and 48 foreign countries

 Faculty 253 faculty members; 93% of full-time faculty hold Ph.D.'s or the highest degree in their field

 Average Class Size 17 students

 Degrees Granted Bachelor of Arts and Bachelor of Science (42 majors)

-Study Abroad Dickinson-sponsored centers and programs in twelve countries; many additional specialized options for off-campus and international study; more than half of all Dickinson students participate
+Study Abroad Dickinson-sponsored centers and programs in thirteen countries; many additional specialized options for off-campus and international study; more than half of all Dickinson students participate

 Residential Facilities Dickinson offers a progressive residential life program in which students move into more independent living environments each year.
 First-year students begin in socially integrated residence halls, sophomores and juniors live in transitional housing (suites), and seniors live in independent apartment-style housing.
 In total the college has fifty-eight residences, including housing for students with special interests such as foreign languages, multicultural programs, the arts, and the environment.